-Lighting styles vary through the years, but over time a few techniques and principles stand out as timeless.
+Lighting styles have varied through the years, but over time a few techniques and principles have stood out as timeless.
 These proven lighting techniques have produced some of the most iconic photographs in history.
-The next time a client calls with a big job—or you need to photograph the neighbor's kids—have these lighting recipes in your back pocket.
+The next time a client calls with a big job—or you need to photograph the neighbor’s kids—have these lighting recipes in your back pocket.

-1 SOFT LIGHTINGLighting all starts with one light, and sometimes that is all you need, but not all single lights are equal.
+Lighting all starts with one light, and sometimes that is all you need—but not all single lights are equal.

 First, let’s review a few characteristics of light.
 All light has direction, quality and color.
 Altering these aspects for one light radically changes your image.